 Traditions of the Pacific lecture series

-Tuition: $10 General Admission; FREE for Museum Members
+Tuition: $10 general admission; FREE to Museum Members (w/ valid ID)

 Not a member?
 Join Bishop Museum today to enjoy these programs and support the Museum’s important work to preserve and celebrate Hawai‘i’s cultural and natural heritage with through exhibits, research, and programming.